 Munchkin Fun Ice Ring Teether

-Stash these soft, flexible teething rings in the freezer; when you hand one to your baby, it will numb her sore gums as she bites down.
+Stash these soft, flexible teething rings in the freezer; when you hand one to baby, it'll numb her sore gums as she bites down.
 Because you get two to a pack, you can always have one “on ice” while she gums the other!

 Buy it: $5 for two, Munchkin.com